Study Abroad and COVID-19.

 Can I apply my financial aid to study abroad programs?

 Yes.
-Your financial aid package may not cover all of the expenses of a program, but certainly can be applied towards those expenses.
+Your financial aid package may not cover all of the expenses related to study abroad, but certainly can be applied towards those expenses.
 Visit the Office of Student Financial Aid website to learn more and or watch our Study Abroad and Financial Aid webinar.
 We also recommend you watch our How to Fund Your Study Abroad webinar to learn more about planning for your study abroad experience.

 What about scholarships?

 If you have a scholarship which can be applied to your tuition expenses, then you can most likely apply those scholarship funds towards your study abroad expenses; check with a financial aid advisor or the organization that provided the scholarship to be sure.
 In addition, the Office of Global Affairs Scholarships website lists many UW and national study abroad scholarship opportunities you can apply for.
 To learn more, we suggest you attend one of our “How to Fund Your Study Abroad” info sessions, listed on our Events page, or watch the webinar located at the bottom of the page here.